Eddie Murray: Baltimore Orioles (1977–1988)

 In the 1980 season, he hit .300 (a career first), with 32 home runs, 36 doubles, and 116 RBIs in 158 games.
 The only games he missed were due to a potentially serious on-field injury.
 On July 13, George Brett hit a ground ball that took a bat hop and struck Murray in the eye.
 Brett ended up on second base and Murray was taken to the hospital and received stitches.
 After missing 4 games, he returned to the lineup, playing every other game.
 He hit better after the eye injury, batting .316 with 18 home runs in 76 games.
 He finished sixth in the MVP balloting that year.

-While only playing in 99 games due to the player's strike, in 1981 Murray hit .294, tying for the lead lead with 22 home runs and leading the AL with 78 RBIs.
+While only playing in 99 games due to the player's strike, in 1981 Murray hit .294, tying for the lead with 22 home runs and leading the AL with 78 RBIs.
 He was named to the All-Star Game, hitting two groundouts in his first All-Star Game appearance, and finished 5th in the MVP balloting.

 In a full season in 1982, Murray hit .316 with 32 home runs, 30 doubles, and 110 RBIs in 151 games.
 He returned to the All-Star Game, won his first Gold Glove Award, and finishing 2nd in the MVP balloting, his highest finish.
 The Orioles lost on the final day of the regular season to the Milwaukee Brewers, dashing their chance to play in the postseason.

 Murray's 1983 performance was not much different, but his team fared better.
 He hit .306/.393/.538 with a career-high 33 home runs, 30 doubles, and 111 RBIs in 156 games.
 He improved his awards haul, being named to the All-Star Game, winning his a second consecutive Golden Glove, and his first Silver Slugger Award.
 He also repeated a second-place finish in MVP voting, trailing teammate Cal Ripken Jr. In the 1983 ALCS against the Chicago White Sox, he hit 4-for-15 with one home run and three RBIs as the Orioles advanced in four games to the World Series.
 In the Fall Classic, he batted 5-for-20.
 He hit two home runs in the series clinching 5–0 Game 5 victory over the Philadelphia Phillies.
 This was Murray's only world championship and his last postseason appearance for 12 years.